FrancoSpeziali/db-restaurants-solution/README.md

 > Hint: You can use the method `findById()`

-## Task 8 - Endpoint to search for restaurants by title
+## Task 8 - Endpoint to search for restaurants by name

-We will create an endpoint to search for restaurant data
+We will create an endpoint to search for restaurant data, by name

-1. Create an endpoint `/title` in your `search` router.
+1. Create an endpoint `/name` in your `search` router.
 This will be a `GET` endpoint
-    - The endpoint should expect a **parameter**, the restaurant `title` to search by
+    - The endpoint should expect a **parameter**, the restaurant `name` to search by
     - The endpoint should expect a **query parameter**, the number of results to limit to search to

 > Hint: You can access parameters from the **request** object with the `params` property

-2. Use your `Restaurant` model to find the restaurant by searching in the `title` field.
+2. Use your `Restaurant` model to find the restaurant by searching in the `name` field.
 It should:
     - Limit the results using the `limit()` method.
 If no value is supplied, default to `10`
     - Use the `lean()` method to remove all inherited Model methods
     - If found, return a status of `200` and the resulting restaurants